 - Vidalia onions

-Last year, KCL found a $0.50 off coupon for Ole or La Banderita tortillas that were on sale for $0.99.
-The final price was just $0.50!
+Last year, I found a $0.50 off coupon for Ole or La Banderita tortillas that were on sale for $0.99, so I only paid $0.50.

-Freeze excess products (like tortillas, chips, and shredded cheese) for future use.
+Freeze excess tortillas, chips, and shredded cheese for future use.

-Memorial Day is Monday, May 27th this year and you can expect all types of party and BBQ foods to be on sale.
-Find products like BBQ sauce, condiments, charcoal, potato chips, dips and hot dogs for low prices.
+Memorial Day is Monday, May 31 this year, and you can expect all types of party and BBQ foods to be on sale.
+Find products like BBQ sauce, condiments, charcoal, potato chips, dips, and hot dogs for low prices.

 Don’t forget to stack coupons on top of sale prices!
-Last May, we scored Oscar Mayer hot dogs on sale for $1.99 each when you bought four packages and used manufacturer coupons.
+Last May, I scored packages of Oscar Mayer hot dogs on sale for $1.99 each when you bought four and used manufacturer coupons.
 The final price came out to $0.47 per package of hot dogs.

 With summer right around the corner, all types of sunscreen products will be on sale — so don’t stick to just one brand.

 Always compare unit prices to get the best deal.
 Surprisingly, smaller bottles often cost less per ounce.
 Store sunscreen in a cool, dry place so the active ingredients will stay effective for three years.